 The petition for emancipation was dropped.
 In a separate legal action in 2010, the court appointed Rachel Dolezal to be the adopted brother’s guardian with the consent of Ruthanne and Lawrence Dolezal.

-On Friday, the Dolezals told CNN they didn't want to comment on a possible "legal dispute" their daughter or the NAACP had mentioned.
+On Friday, the Dolezals told CNN they didn’t want to comment on a possible “legal dispute” that their daughter and the NAACP had mentioned.